-Dr. Boscow Okumu is holder of Doctor of Philosophy (PhD) in Economics from University of Cape Town majoring on Environmental and Natural resource Economics.
-He is a senior Economist working with The National Treasury and Planning in the Government of Kenya, with a demonstrated history of working in the Government (at national and devolved levels).
-His major research areas include forestry, biodiversity conservation, climate change, energy and community based natural resource management focusing on interaction between protected areas and adjacent communities.
-Dr. Okumu has experience in impact evaluations using various econometric approaches, bio economic modelling, contingent behaviour models and choice experiments.
-He has over ten years’ experience in Monitoring and Evaluation of Government Policies and programmes, development of Indicators, M&E frameworks at preparation of progress reports at National and devolved levels of government.
-He has also been facilitating and training public servants on data management and analysis and M&E. Dr. Okumu is a member of the Africa Association of Environmental and Resource Economists, member International Development and Evaluation Association and member of the Economists Society of Kenya.
+Dr. Boscow Okumu is a holder of Doctor of Philosophy (PhD) in Economics from the University of Cape Town majoring in Environmental and Natural resource Economics.
+He is a Senior Economist working with The National Treasury and Planning in the Government of Kenya.
+His major research areas include forestry, biodiversity conservation, climate change, climate-smart agriculture, climate change, energy, and community-based natural resource management focusing on the interaction between protected areas and adjacent communities.
+Okumu has experience in impact evaluations using various econometric approaches, bio-economic modeling, contingent behavior models, choice experiments, and experimental auctions among others.
+He has over ten years of experience in Monitoring and Evaluation of Government Policies and programmes, development of Indicators, M&E frameworks in preparation of progress reports at National and devolved levels of government.
+Okumu is a member of the Africa Association of Environmental and Resource Economists, a member of the International Development and Evaluation Association, and a member of the Economists Society of Kenya.